 I got an email a few days ago from one of my followers, Paula, about a jar that I had seen her post a while back.
 I had all but forgotten it and like magic there it was, not only the recipe but tips for the process since she had been making quite a few batches.
-This is a three day recipe before you can them so I just wanted to warn you in case you don't have the patience.
+From Paula:

 “Hi, I think I owe you the recipe for these pickles and I have a few tips now that I have made several batches of these (21 pints in all).
 I took them to a party for my mother-in-law’s birthday this weekend, and the entire jar was consumed, with people clamoring for more, so I think it’s safe to say that this is a keeper recipe.
 This can be done over a 3 day period, which is great if you are pressed for time.”